-Consider the case where we have two data points.
+Consider the case where we have two data points of two dimensional data.
 If we fit a linear model to the two data points what is the result?
 Since two points determine a line, the line exactly describes the data.
 In general, a model with m - 1 parameters will exactly describe n data points.
 Is this a good idea?